jizhang/jizhang.github.com/source/_posts/2022-08-10-configure-logging-for-flask-sqlalchemy-project.md

 ## Conclusion

 Flask's built-in `app.logger` is easy to use.
 But instead, we create our own loggers to fine-tune the configs, with Python standard logging module.
 It is also true for SQLAlchemy logs.
-The loggers are well defined in `sqlalchmey.engine`, `sqlalchmey.orm`, etc., so that we can change the configs easily.
+The loggers are well defined in `sqlalchemy.engine`, `sqlalchemy.orm`, etc., so that we can change the configs easily.
 Demo code can be found on [GitHub][7].

 [1]: https://docs.python.org/3/library/logging.html